-The best way to save money while having monthly expenses is to know the best price on the items you buy the most.
-Knowing the price where you will maximize your savings helps you to recognize the “buy it now” price and avoid only “average” savings.
+The best way to save money on monthly expenses is to know the best price on the items you buy the most.
+Knowing the price where you will maximize your savings helps you recognize the “buy it now” price and avoid only “average” savings.
 This helps you to decide when a good deal is a great deal.
 Use your knowledge for items you buy on a regular basis.

 But knowing your price is not just for the items you buy on a regular basis.
 It is important to know the best prices on items that are big-ticket purchases as well.
 It just takes a different approach.

 Here are some tips for discovering and tracking your best price:

 Even if you are not planning on shopping at a particular store, read their ad.
 You may find items you buy on a regular basis could be had at a better price than you are currently paying.

 Over the past few years I have switched my allegiance to stores more than once because I noticed the prices at another store were consistently lower on items I purchased.
 As you are reading the grocery ads, you can compare prices without having to physically shop around, looking for the best price this week.

 Keep a price journal

 Although I am not the best about updating my journal, I do keep track of prices in my head.
 I can tell you where I can buy chicken breasts at the best price (without a sale) and how much milk is at the store down the street.
 But this is because I have been tracking prices for quite some time.